Deformations of log Calabi-Yau pairs can be obstructed: Introduction

 Note that the obstructed first-order deformation $\xi$ of $X$ is not homogeneous with respect to the grading on $\rH^1(X,T_X)$ induced by the Euler sequence; indeed, homogeneous first-order deformations of smooth projective toric varieties are unobstructed \cite{ilten_vollmert} (see also \cite{mavlyutov, hochenegger_ilten, petracci_manuscripta}).

 We conclude the introduction with a question in Hodge theory.
+Assume now that the ground field $\CC$ is the field of complex numbers.
 The unobstructedness of deformations of $n$-dimensional smooth projective complex varieties $X$ with trivial canonical bundle can be proved by using the fact that $\rH^1(T_X) \simeq \rH^1(\Omega_X^{n-1})$ is topological, i.e.\ a Hodge piece of $\rH^n(X,\CC)$ (see the $T^1$-lifting criterion in \cite{ran}).
 Similarly, if $(X,D)$ is an $n$-dimensional snc log Calabi--Yau pair, then the \emph{locally trivial} deformations of $(X,D)$ are unobstructed because $\rH^1(T_X(-\log D)) \simeq \rH^1(\Omega_X^{n-1}(\log D))$ is topological, indeed a part of $\rH^n(X \setminus D,\CC)$.
 It is an interesting open question, suggested to us by Richard Thomas, to investigate whether there is a topological/Hodge-theoretic explanation of the obstructedness of the (not necessarily locally trivial) deformations of our examples.